halide/Halide/README_cmake.md

 The arguments `GENERATOR` and `FUNCTION_NAME` default to `<target>`.
 They correspond to the `-g` and `-f` command line flags, respectively.

+`NAMESPACE` is syntactic sugar to specify the C++ namespace (if any) of the generated function; you can also specify the C++ namespace (if any) directly in the `FUNCTION_NAME` argument, but for repeated declarations or very long namespaces, specifying this separately can provide more readable build files.

 If `USE_RUNTIME` is not specified, this function will create another target called `<target>.runtime` which corresponds to running the generator with `-r`